Construction of the Peripheral Others in Medieval Chinese Historiography

 46th International Medieval Congress

 Lai, Sufen, "Construction of the Peripheral Others in Medieval Chinese Historiography" (2010).
 Faculty Scholarly Dissemination Grants.
-Paper 147.
+147.